A-06 Certified

 Archaeological Survey — what was there

 A-04 catalogued the full original codebase: data model, Firebase schema, screen inventory, business logic distribution, and known bugs.
-The survey produced the definitive finding that the frequencyFactor division-by-zero was the root cause of cash flow corruption.
-It identified the typed store name mismatch.
-It documented the LTV calculation producing NaN when market value was zero.
-It confirmed that no unit test surface existed anywhere in the project.
+The survey located the frequencyFactor root cause, identified the typed store name mismatch, documented the LTV zero-guard gap, and confirmed that no unit test surface existed anywhere in the project.
 The survey output became the A-05 work brief.

 Output: full bug inventory, data model map, zero test surface confirmed.